Android Online Test

 F.A.Q.

 Yes.
-Android test consists of the same questions for every candidate.
+The Android test consists of the same questions for every candidate.

 In order to properly compare candidates, they need to answer questions of the same difficulty level, and different questions always mean different difficulty levels.